contagon/handbook/handbook/9-relief-society.md

 * Review information from ministering interviews.
 Plan ways to identify strengths and help meet needs.
 (See [chapter 21](21-ministering.md).)
 * Consider sisters to serve in Relief Society callings and assignments.
 * Plan Relief Society meetings and activities.

 ### 9.3.3 Secretary

 The Relief Society presidency may recommend a sister to serve as the Relief Society secretary.
-A member of the bishopric calls her, presents her for a sustaining vote in a Relief Society meeting, and sets her apart.
+A member of the bishopric calls her, presents her for sustaining in a Relief Society meeting, and sets her apart.

 The secretary’s responsibilities could include the following: